Variations on cohomology rings and zero schemes: K-theory conjecture for GKM spaces

 Additionally, we are given the equivariant Chern character map, from equivariant K-theory to cohomology.
 This means that on the scheme level, we should get an analogous map in the other direction.
 Note that as the Chern character maps to the completion of cohomology, it will not give rise to an algebraic map.
 It has to be rather considered as a map from a formal scheme or a complex analytic map.
 In fact, we expect that the Chern character yields the $\Gs$-equivariant map (``geometric Chern character'')

 from $\ZZ_\tot$ to $\Fix_\Gs(X)$.
 Therefore along with proving Conjecture \ref{kthe}, we would like to see the Chern character geometrically.

-Third, one could ask again how important the regularity assumption is.
-This is elaborated more in Remark \ref{remlow} below.
+Third, one might ask again how important the regularity assumption is.
+This is elaborated on in Remark \ref{remlow} below.
 In this section, we prove a K-theory analogue of the GKM theorem for cohomology \cite[Theorem 5.16]{HR}.

 \begin{theorem} Let a torus $\Ts \cong (\Cs)^r$ act on a smooth projective complex variety $X$ with finitely many zero- and one-dimensional orbits.
 Let $\Fix'_\Ts(X) = \left(\Fix_\Ts(X)\right)^{\red}$ be the closed subscheme of $\Fix_\Ts(X)$ given by reduction.
 Then $\C[\Fix'_\Ts(X)] \cong K^0_\Ts(X)\otimes \C$ as algebras over $\C[\Ts]\simeq K^0_\Ts(\pt)\otimes \C$: